cs280-berkeley/cs280-berkeley.github.io/index.md

 ## Updates

-* Enrollment forms are being processed, you will hear from us soon
+* Enrollment forms are now processed, please let us know if you have not heard from us
-* Homework 1 released, see the announcement on Ed Discussion

 ## Lectures